 We follow a rigorous three-step process when evaluating companies.
-We consider (1) the business model, (2) the management team and (3) the valuation of each potential investment.
+We consider (1) the business model, (2) the management team, and (3) the valuation of each potential investment.
 When evaluating the business model, we look for sustainable, competitive advantages, metrics that demonstrate relatively high levels of profitability, stable and growing earnings, and a solid balance sheet.
 When assessing management, we evaluate their operational and capital allocation track records, and the nature of their accounting practices.
 The final step in the process is assessing the proper valuation for the company.
 We strive to purchase securities trading at a discount to their intrinsic value as determined by discounted cash flow modeling and additional valuation methodologies.
-Often we find companies that clear the business model and management hurdles, but not the valuation hurdle.
+Often, we find companies that clear the business model and management hurdles, but not the valuation hurdle.
 Those companies are monitored for inclusion at a later date when the price may be more appropriate.

 We seek to avoid the downside risks associated with overpriced securities.
 Instead, we will invest in the stocks of issuers that we believe have a blend of both value and growth potential: what we call "GARP" for "growth at a reasonable price."
-This investment strategy reflects our general "Participate and Protect[®]" investment philosophy.
+This investment strategy reflects our general "Participate and Protect®" investment philosophy.
 Our expectation is that investors in this strategy will participate in market appreciation during bull markets and experience something less than full participation during bear markets compared with investors in portfolios holding more speculative and volatile securities.
 There is no assurance that our expectations regarding this investment strategy will be realized.

 A key element of our overall valuation is to focus on downside as well as the upside, so that we can set a target purchase price that would reflect very attractive upside return potential relative to the downside risk.
-This is intended to help avoid permanent impairments of capital, and avoid excessive volatility that can impede the long-term compounding of returns.
+This is intended to help avoid permanent impairments of capital and avoid excessive volatility that can impede the long-term compounding of returns.

 The number of holdings in a typical client "Large Cap Equity" account will range from 25-40.
 This reflects our belief that our client's assets should be in our top investment ideas and that focusing on our best investment ideas is the best way to achieve a client's investment objectives.
-The portfolio's weighting for any one industry shall not exceed 25% of the total market value of the portfolio at the time of purchase.
 The weighted average market capitalization of companies held by a typical Large Cap Equity portfolio will generally exceed \$25 billion.
 We would not normally purchase any company with a market capitalization below \$1 billion in market cap in a Large Cap Equity account.

-Similarly, the number of securities in a typical client "Mid Cap Equity" portfolio will likely range from 25 - 40.
+Similarly, the number of securities in a typical client "Mid Cap Equity" portfolio will likely range from 25-40.
 Normally, 80% of a Mid Cap Equity account must be in companies with market capitalizations between \$500 million and \$50 billion.
 The size of the companies in each index changes with market conditions and the composition of the index.
-We generally do not purchase stocks of companies below \$500 million market capitalization for the "Mid Cap Equity" portfolios, but such smaller companies are considered for other accounts with investment objectives that include opportunistic investing in smaller companies and special situations or for clients whose investment objectives include investment in smaller companies.
+We generally do not purchase stocks of companies below \$500 million market capitalization for the "Mid Cap Equity" portfolios, but such smaller companies are considered for other accounts with investment objectives that include opportunistic investing in smaller companies.
 The portfolio's weighting for any one industry shall not exceed 25% of the total market value of the portfolio at the time of purchase.